veracruz-project/veracruz-examples/deep-learning-server/README.md

 # or use freestanding execution engine
 RUST_LOG=info [FREESTANDING EE EXECUTABLE] --program dl-server.wasm --input-source args.cfg cfg data --output-source model -d -e
 ```

+To set up the freestanding exeuction engine (FEE), see [Getting Started with FEE](https://github.com/veracruz-project/veracruz/tree/main/sdk/freestanding-execution-engine) at Veracruz project.

 Arguments in the `args.cfg` will be automatically loaded.
 After training, the trained model will be saved into `model` directory.